1Solon/AS3-Blockchain/README.md

 2. `frontend`: This is the user interface for the blockchain.
 It's a TypeScript application that uses Vite for building and serving the application.
 It also uses Tailwind CSS for styling.

+## Example of the application running

 ## Running the application

+For this application to function, both the front and backend applications need to be running.
+The backend application should be running, this can be accomplished either by:

+* running the application using docker-compose
+* running each application separately

+## Docker-Compose
 If you have `docker` installed, you can run the application using the following commands:

 ```sh